zhouyou-gu/zhouyou-gu.github.io/_pages/about.md

 <span style="background-color: #AED6F1;"> 🎯*To the best of our knowledge, this is the implementation considering interference information for joint overlapping channel and service set identifier allocation in a multi-tenant Wi-Fi networks.*</span>

-## Collaborations

-It is my honor to have had collaborations with colleagues from

-- **Morse Micro** (A fabless semiconductor startup): Together, we investigated the interference management using restricted access window (RAW) in Wi-Fi Halow networks.
-(2022-2023)

-- **SmartSatCRC** (Australia's leading space research center): Together, we investigated advanced satellite communications for high rate and dynamic service delivery.
-(2020)

-- **Telstra** (Australia's largest telecommunications company): Together, we investigated open programmable schedulers of 4G/5G networks and open radio access networks (O-RANs).
-(2018-2019)

 ## Awards